 You're at Risk For Ovarian Cancer

 Ovarian cancer is known as a silent killer because early detection is difficult.
 As you age, it's important to be vigilant about possible symptoms.
 According to the American Cancer Society, most ovarian cancers develop after menopause, and more than half of cases are in women over age 63.

-The Remedy Rx: If you experience bloating, pelvic or abdominal pain, or feel full quickly when eating, consult your doctor.
+The Rx: If you experience bloating, pelvic or abdominal pain, or feel full quickly when eating, consult your doctor.
 If you have a family history of ovarian cancer, tell your doctor about it.
 He or she might decide that more extensive or periodic testing is necessary.